Theory - [T8]

 In probability theory, a probability space is a mathematical construct that provides a formal model of a random process or “experiment”.

-- $F$ is the Event Space or in other words a Set of outcomes in the Sample Space.
+- is the Event Space or in other words a Set of outcomes in the Sample Space.

 Coin toss example